Do engineers play video games? You bet! Engineers of all types play, especially the younger generation who grew up with a controller in hand.

 Video games have always had a special place in my heart, although my gaming habits have evolved over time.

-I know most long-time gamers share a similar story.
-And if you’re like me and an engineer, you grew up with at least one of the following consoles:
+I know loads of long-time gamers share a similar journey.
+If you’re an engineer like me, you probably grew up with at least one of these iconic consoles:

 |Video Game Console Name||Console Release Date|

 |Super Nintendo Entertainment System (SNES)||1991|